clownix/cloonix/xdoc/doc/clients.rst

 look for "admin" inside cloonix_osh and change it if you which.

-The kvm machines where cloonix_osh is used will keep the red color indicating that the cloonix_agent is not operationnal.
+The kvm machines where cloonix_osh is used will keep the red color indicating that the cloonix-agent is not operationnal.

 cloonix_ocp